 Principal Components Analysis (PCA) is a technique for taking many variables and creating a new, smaller set of variables which aims to capture as much of the variation in the data as possible.
 This article describes how run a Principal Component Analysis in Displayr.
+This is useful when you want to identify redundant concepts in new product testing or reduce the options/questions presented to people in a survey.

 - Familiarity with the Structure and Value Attributes of Variable Sets.